Recently Updated Collectibles

 1893-S Morgan Silver Dollar Value & Price Guide (2026)

-Coins · Updated about 1 month ago
+Coins · Updated 3 months ago

 The San Francisco Mint struck only **100,000** Morgan silver dollars in 1893.
 That's the lowest mintage of any regular-issue Morgan dollar - and it shows in the prices.
 A well-worn example starts around $5,000.
 In uncirculated condition, you're looking at $231,000 or more.
 The record? **$2,142,50...